rust-lang/rfcs/text/0000-target-extension.md

 - `x86_64-unknown-netbsd7.99`

-As examples, considers the following changes in several operating systems (some are ABI changes, others API changes) and how a crate like `libc` would have to deal with them.
+As examples, consider the following changes in several operating systems (some are ABI changes, others API changes) and how a crate like `libc` would have to deal with them.
 Please note that some are quite old but could be considered as representative of something that already occurred in the past.

-- **OpenBSD 5.5** does a big breaking changes in order to be compatible with [year 2038](https://www.openbsd.org/faq/upgrade55.html#time_t): it switches from a signed 32 bit counter to signed 64 bit time type.
+- **OpenBSD 5.5** does a big breaking changes in order to be compatible with [year 2038](https://www.openbsd.org/faq/upgrade55.html#time_t): it switches from a signed 32 bit counter to a signed 64 bit time type.
   See [commit message](http://cvsweb.openbsd.org/cgi-bin/cvsweb/src/sys/sys/_types.h?rev=1.6&content-type=text/x-cvsweb-markup)
   and [diff on types](http://cvsweb.openbsd.org/cgi-bin/cvsweb/src/sys/sys/_types.h.diff?r1=1.5&r2=1.6).